-- a) Identify and evaluate embedded options in liabilities, specifically indexed annuity and variable annuity guarantee riders (GMAB, GMDB, GMWB and GMIB) - b) Demonstrate an understanding of embedded guarantee risk including: market, insurance, policyholder behavior, and basis risk - c) Demonstrate an understanding of dynamic and static hedging for embedded guarantees, including: - i.
+- a) Identify and evaluate embedded options in liabilities, specifically indexed annuity and variable annuity guarantee riders (GMAB, GMDB, GMWB, and GMIB) - b) Demonstrate an understanding of embedded guarantee risk including market, insurance, policyholder behavior, and basis risk - c) Demonstrate an understanding of dynamic and static hedging for embedded guarantees, including: - i.
 Risks that can be hedged, including equity, interest rate, volatility and cross Greeks - ii.
-Risks that can only be partially hedged or cannot be hedged including policyholder behavior, mortality and lapse, basis risk, counterparty exposure, foreign bonds and equities, correlation and operation failures - d) Demonstrate an understanding of target volatility funds and their effect on guarantee cost and risk control - e) Demonstrate an understanding of how differences between modeled and actual outcomes for guarantees affect financial results over time
+Risks that can only be partially hedged or cannot be hedged including policyholder behavior, mortality and lapse, basis risk, counterparty exposure, foreign bonds and equities, correlation and operational failures - d) Demonstrate an understanding of target volatility funds and their effect on guarantee cost and risk control - e) Demonstrate an understanding of how differences between modeled and actual outcomes for guarantees affect financial results over time

-- QFIQ-122-20: Equity Indexed Annuities: Downside Protection, But at What Cost? - QFIQ-123-20: The Impact of Stochastic Volatility on Pricing, Hedging and Hedge Efficiency of Withdrawal Benefit Guarantees in Variable Annuities - QFIQ-124-20: Variable Annuity Volatility Management: An Era of Risk-Control - QFIQ-125-20: Guarantees and Target Volatility Funds - QFIQ-126-20: Malcolm Life Enhances its Variable Annuities - QFIQ-128-20: Mitigating Interest Rate Risk in Variable Annuities: An Analysis of Hedging Effectiveness under Model Risk - On the Importance of Hedging Dynamic Lapses in Variable Annuities, Risk and Rewards, Aug 2015
+- QFIQ-122-20: Equity Indexed Annuities: Downside Protection, But at What Cost? - QFIQ-124-20: Variable Annuity Volatility Management: An Era of Risk-Control - QFIQ-132-21: Investment Instruments with Volatility Target Mechanism, Albeverio, Steblovskaya, and Wallbaum, 2013 - QFIQ-126-20: Malcolm Life Enhances its Variable Annuities - QFIQ-128-20: Mitigating Interest Rate Risk in Variable Annuities: An Analysis of Hedging Effectiveness under Model Risk - QFIQ-133-21: IAA, Stochastic Modeling, Theory and Reality from an Actuarial Perspective, Section IV.A.1-8 - On the Importance of Hedging Dynamic Lapses in Variable Annuities, Risk and Rewards, Aug 2015 - Hedging Variable Annuities: How Often Should the Hedging Portfolio be Rebalanced?, Risks and Rewards, Feb 2018